silverjuke/silverjuke/docs/plugins.md

         return &interf;
     }

-After you restart Silverjuke, the plugin should be  availabe  in  the  context menu at "Modules" and in the settings dialog at "Advanced / Further options".
+After you restart Silverjuke, the plugin should be availab in the context menu at "Modules" and in the settings dialog at "Advanced / Further options".

 As you can see, the example let Silverjuke executes some code snippets.
 In fact, most of the API calls are just wrappers for the scripting engine.
 This allows us to keep the interface small and simple and you can write parts of the plugin much faster using the often easier Scripting API.

-If all this works, you can start implementing your plugin's functionality; for this  purpose, please have a look at the chapters Receiving Notifications from Silverjuke  (see  "Receiving  Notifications  from  Silverjuke")  and   Sending Commands to Silverjuke (see "Sending Commands to Silverjuke").
+If all this works, you can start implementing your plugin's functionality; for this purpose, please have a look at the chapters "Receiving Notifications from Silverjuke" and "Sending Commands to Silverjuke".

 Receiving Notifications from Silverjuke
 --------------------------------------------------------------------------------

 If something happens that Silverjuke wants to tell a plugin, Silverjuke calls the CallPlugin() function of the SjInterface structure.
 This function is normally implemented as follows:

     LPARAM CALLBACK MyPluginHandler(SjInterface* interf, UINT msg,